sethteo/tp/docs/DeveloperGuide.md

     1. Test case: ` addMeeting clientIndex/1 dt/02-01-2030 12:00 d/sign life plan`<br>
        Expected: A new meeting is added to the list.
 The meeting's details are shown in the list, and the status bar shows the meeting's details.
+   1. Test case: `addMeeting clientIndex/0 dt/02-01-2030 12:00 d/sign life plan`<br>
+       Expected: Meeting is not added as indexing is 1 based.
+Error details shown in status message.
+   1. Test case: ` addMeeting clientIndex/2 dt/02-01-2030 12:00 d/sign life plan`<br>
+      Expected: A new meeting is added to the list.
+Different client but same description at the same time is accepted.
+The meeting's details are shown in the list, and the status bar shows the meeting's details.

     1. Test case: `addMeeting clientIndex/1 dt/02-01-2024 12:00 d/sign life plan`<br>
        Expected: Meeting is not added because the date has already elapsed.
 Error details shown in